trinodb/trino/docs/src/main/sphinx/functions/string.rst

 ==============================
-String Functions and Operators
+String functions and operators
 ==============================

-String Operators
+String operators
 ----------------

 The ``||`` operator performs concatenation.